aditharun/aditharun.github.io/posts/catan-dice-roll-distributions.md

 So, what does this mean for Catan-like games?
 I would argue that less emphasis be placed on the theoretical probabilities of rolling a number because of the stark divergence from expectation in 70-roll games.
 Take advantage of the increased variance in these games and play a little more freely.

+I would be less likely to shy away from placing settlements on 4s and 10s.

 Adith Arun